 HTTP does not need any certificates, as it does not decrypt anything, and send everything in Plain Text.

-If the security measures the HTTPS provides failed in enticing you to switching over to HTTPS, may be the SEO advantages would do:
+If the security measures the HTTPS provides failed in enticing you to switch over to HTTPS, maybe the SEO advantages would do:

 Bump in Ranking